 These general time recommendations will help students achieve more consistent progress.
 You should plan on practicing at least 5 days a week.

 Private lessons are held one-on-one, once per week.

 If you have circumstances that make a weekly lesson difficult (either because of scheduling or finances), we can discuss a-la-carte lesson options.

-Lessons can be 30-minute, 45-minute, or 1 hour lengths.
-Lesson length depends on age and level; I can help you decide what is best.
+Lessons can be 20-minute (for very young children), 30-minute, 45-minute, or 1 hour lengths.
+Lesson length depends on age, attention span, and level.
+I can help you decide which is best.